return42/sphkerneldoc/linux_src_doc/kernel/futex_c.rst

 Description
 -----------

-We use this hashed waitqueue, instead of a normal wait_queue_t, so we can wake only the relevant ones (hashed queues may be shared).
+We use this hashed waitqueue, instead of a normal wait_queue_entry_t, so we can wake only the relevant ones (hashed queues may be shared).

 A futex_q has a woken state, just like tasks have TASK_RUNNING.